Annual Review of Sociology

-The Annual Review of Sociology is an annual peer-reviewed review journal published by Annual Reviews since 1975.
+The Annual Review of Sociology is an annual peer-reviewed review journal published by Annual Reviews (AR) since 1975.
 As of 2023, it is being published as open access, under the Subscribe to Open model.
 It is abstracted and indexed in the Social Sciences Citation Index.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 9, ranking it first out of 219 journals in the category "Sociology".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 8.4, ranking it first out of 222 journals in the category "Sociology".

 History

 In 1969, a joint panel including sociologists from the National Academy of Sciences and the Social Science Research Council made a formal recommendation for the creation of an annual journal that published review articles about sociology.
-As a result of the recommendation, the American Sociological Association initiated a collaborative agreement with the nonprofit publisher Annual Reviews for the creation of such a journal.
+As a result of the recommendation, the American Sociological Association initiated a collaborative agreement for the creation of such a journal with Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."

-The Annual Review of Sociology was first published in 1975, making it the twentieth Annual Reviews journal title.
-Additionally, it was the third title in the social sciences after the Annual Review of Psychology in 1950 and the Annual Review of Anthropology in 1972.
-In 1996 it was published electronically for the first time, making it the first of the twenty-six Annual Reviews titles published online.
+The Annual Review of Sociology was first published in 1975, making it the twentieth AR journal title.
+Additionally, it was AR's third title in the social sciences, following publication of the Annual Review of Psychology in 1950 and the Annual Review of Anthropology in 1972.
+In 1996 it was published electronically for the first time, making it the first of the twenty-six AR titles published online.
 As of 2020, it was published both in print and electronically.

 Scope and indexing

-It defines its scope as covering significant developments in sociology, regarding theoretical and methodological applications, as well as subfields like social processes, institutions and organizations, culture, political sociology, economic sociology, social stratification, demography, urban sociology, social policy, historical sociology, and sociology in various regions of the world.
+The journal defines its scope as covering significant developments in sociology, regarding theoretical and methodological applications, as well as subfields like social processes, institutions and organizations, culture, political sociology, economic sociology, social stratification, demography, urban sociology, social policy, historical sociology, and sociology in various regions of the world.
 Most volumes include a prefatory chapter written by a distinguished sociologist in which they reflect on their career and achievements.
 It is abstracted and indexed in Scopus, IBZ Online, International Bibliography of the Social Sciences, and Academic Search, among others.